openjs-foundation/cross-project-council/project-resources/INFRASTRUCTURE_MENU.md

 ## Slack
 Projects are welcome to create channels on the OpenJS Foundation Slack (https://openjs-foundation.slack.com), or set up their own free Slack workspace.

-## Zoom
+## Meetings & Zoom
-Projects may request that standing meetings be added to the OpenJS Foundation calendar.
-The OpenJS Foundation currently has two Zoom Pro meeting accounts, and one Zoom Webinar account which is capable of livestreaming.
-Please be mindful of conflicts with other projects by requesting your meeting be scheduled on the shared calendar via email to operations@openjsf.org.

-All OpenJS Foundation Zoom accounts can host up to 300 participants, and meetings can be recorded as an .mp4 for posting to a project’s YouTube channel.

-Impact projects and At Large projects with an approved Growth Plan can request a dedicated Zoom Pro account.
-Projects may also request a Webinar license for livestreaming, but please be aware it is a significant expense and is subject to budget approval.
+Projects may request that standing meetings be created and managed via LFX.
+Community members can request access to manage these meetings.

 ## Other services
 We recognize that some projects may have needs not addressed by the above list.
 For no-cost services, please let us know what you’re using at operations@openjsf.org so that we can add the service to our inventory.
 For services with a fee, please reach out to operations@openjsf.org to coordinate a proposal and budget request.